Cyb3RGER/bfbb_ap_world/README.md

 ## Running from source

-- go to the main page for this.
+- Clone this repo with submodules into the worlds folder for your AP source.
+- Install py_dolphin_memory_engine and pythonnet via pip:
+    - ``pip install dolphin-memory-engine``
+    - ``pip install pythonnet``

 ## Known Issues